vaiciant/vaiciant/README.md

-Hello, I'm Vicente Barrenechea, Fullstack Developer.
+Hello, I'm Vicente Barrenechea – Fullstack Developer.

-I have great interest in the cryptocurrency world and machine learning.
+I'm passionate about building useful tools, learning how systems work, and creating clean, maintainable code.
+I have a strong interest in cryptocurrency, machine learning, and open source technologies.

-Currently I'm working as a fullstack developer in my own business.
+Right now, I'm working on my own projects and exploring ways to combine AI, web platforms, and automation to solve real-world problems.
+Always learning, always building.